-Field Description Option Rem CLID If you enable CLID Authen field in Menu 13, then you need to specify the telephone number from which this user calls.
-Your Prestige wil check the CLID in the incoming call against the CLIDs in the database.
+Description Option If you enable CLID Authen field in Menu 13, then you need to specify the telephone number from which this user calls.
+Your Prestige will check the CLID in the incoming call against the CLIDs in the database.
 If they do not match and CLID Authen is Required, your Prestige will not answer the call.
-Idle Time- out Enter the idle time (in seconds).
+Enter the idle time (in seconds).
 This time-out determines how long the dial-in user can be idle before your Prestige disconnects the call when the Prestige is calling back.
-Default=300 seconds Idle time is defined as the period of time where there is no data traffic between the dial-in user and your Prestige.
+Default=30 0 seconds Idle time is defined as the period of time where there is no data traffic between the dial-in user and your Prestige.
 The default is 300 seconds (5 minutes).
+If you enable CLID Authen field in Menu 13, then you need to specify the telephone number from which this user calls.
+Your Prestige will check the CLID in the incoming call against the CLIDs in the database.
+If they do not match and CLID Authen is Required, your Prestige will not answer the call.
+Enter the idle time (in seconds).
+This time-out determines how long the dial-in user can be idle before your Prestige disconnects the call when the Prestige is calling back.
+Idle time is defined as the period of time where there is no data traffic between the dial-in user and your Prestige.
+The default is

-Once you have completed filling in Menu 14.1 - Edit Dial-in User, press [Enter] at the message [Press ENTER to Confirm] to save your configuration, or press [Esc] at any time to cancel.
+Once you have completed filling in Menu 14.1 - Edit Dial-in User, press [Enter] at the message [Press ENTER to Confirm...] to save your configuration, or press [Esc] at any time to cancel.